tadhgboyle/tab/README.md

 ## Roadmap:

 *High to Low priority sort*
-- Store price of item during purchase (example: 1*3$1.65)
-    - This means when you return an order/product (see next point), they get the correct price back even if the price has changed since the order.
 - While viewing an order be able to return items via table (removed -1 feature)
 - Click on item name to check/uncheck checkbox.
 Makes it not as hard to click a small area
 - Discounts?
 Check if purchaser is staff role and give % off?
 (Edit % in settings)
 - Add sales/discounts to item for period of time (automatic or button)